MuniuDev/SwiftBoy/README.md

 - Tetris, Super Mario Land
 - Raw roms (no MBC) and MBC1 roms
 - Emulation speed synchronization
+- Fast OpenGL rendering
+- New better UI
+- Rom loading from popup (File -> Open Rom)

 ### What is not working
 - Sound
-- Sensible OpenGL rendering, current rendering takes about 70% of the app time!!!
 - Rest of the memory bank controllers
 - STOP instruction
 - Some glitches left in PPU
 - V-sync
 - Serial
 - No other games were tested yet
+- New UI may be unstable as of right now

 ## Tests
 This emulator is constantly tested using Blargg's GameBoy test roms.
 Current results can be seen below: